toucansites/website/contents/docs/[02]getting-started/[04]configuration/index.md

         This value specifies the folder name of the content types location inside the source folder.
 This folder is used to define custom [content types](/docs/content-management/content-types/) for the website.
     }
 }

+### Blocks

+This section is for settings related to custom content blocks.

 @FAQ {
     @Question {
         **`blocks.path`** - The name of the blocks folder.
     }
     @Answer {
-        This value specifies the folder name of the blocks location inside the source folder.
+        This value specifies the folder name of the blocks location inside the input folder (working directory).
     }
 }

-## Templates
+### Templates

-This section defines the location of the theme-related files and other theme-related settings, such as the theme to use.
+This section defines the template-related settings.

 @FAQ {
     @Question {
         **`templates.location.path`** - The location of the templates folder.
     }
     @Answer {
-        This value specifies the location of the templates folder inside the source folder.
+        This value specifies the location of the templates folder inside the input folder.
     }
 }
 @FAQ {
     @Question {
-        **`templates.current.path`** - The theme to use.
+        **`templates.current.path`** - The template to use.
     }
     @Answer {
-        This value specifies the folder name of the theme, inside the templates folder, to use.
+        This value specifies the folder name of the template, inside the templates folder, to use.
     }
 }
 @FAQ {